madMAx43v3r/mmx-node/README.md

 Where `min_reward` and `const_factor` are fixed at launch.

 A mainnet launch is planned in ~6 months or so.
-Currently we are running the _first testnet_, so the coins farmed right now are _not worth anything_.
+Currently we are running _testnet2_, so the coins farmed right now are _not worth anything_.

 See `#mmx-news` and `#mmx-general` on discord: https://discord.gg/pQwkebKnPB